HERE: Greyhound Dog Adoption > Greyhound Training > Greyhounds With

 Golden State Greyhound Adoption does not adopt out greyhounds to families

-with children under 5 years old.
-Special exceptions may be made.
+with children under 7 years old.

 - We expect the parents to supervise a child when around a hound At